abouchama/camel-example-IoT-MQTT/ReadMe.md

 Camel Example IoT with MQTT Protocol
 ====================================
+The Business case for the Internet of Things -- indeed for everything becoming network connected.

-The example is demonstrating how to poll a Topic with mqtt and publish results in real time using web socket to a web page.
+The example is demonstrating how to get real time and value from IoT Data

+The camel application poll a Topic with mqtt and publish results in real time using web socket to a web page.

 ----------
 To build this project use

-...
 mvn install
-...

 To run this example either embed the jar inside Spring or to run the route from within Maven try

-...
 mvn camel:run
-...

 For more help see the Apache Camel documentation